Shahrukh49/Time-Machine-Gaming-Project-Python-Development/README.md

 animation from the film “Back to the Future 2002”, the client demanded exact replica of that time machine.
 Based on specific number a physical gate has to be opened, project contains Distance Sensors to measure the standing position of players.
 The sensors measure data according to the standing position of players and based on that it updates values in UI.
-If that value machine the desired value a gate is opened.
+If that value matches the desired value a gate is opened.

 # main.py